rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 You should not need to tweak these and doing so will probably make it look worse.

-"AO -> AO²" - Squares the amount ambient occlusion applied to each pixel.
+**AO -> AO²** - Squares the amount ambient occlusion applied to each pixel.
 Looks more realistic, but the AO may become too subtle in some areas.
 At lower AO strength levels or if you have low-contrast screen you might want to turn it off.

-"AO shape modifier" - Ambient occlusion.
+**AO shape modifier** - Ambient occlusion.
 If you have a good, high-contrast depth buffer, you can increase to reduce excessive shading in nearly flat areas.
 May want to reduce to 2 if using ambient shine.

-"AO max depth diff" - Ambient occlusion biggest depth difference to allow.
+**AO max depth diff** - Ambient occlusion biggest depth difference to allow.
 Prevents nearby objects casting shade on distant objects.
 Decrease if you get dark halos around objects.
 Increase if holes that should be shaded are not.

-"Fast FXAA threshold" - Shouldn't need to change this.
+**Fast FXAA threshold** - Shouldn't need to change this.
 Smoothing starts when the step shape is stronger than this.
 Too high and some steps will be visible.
 Too low and subtle textures will lose detail.

-"Sharpen lighten ratio" - Sharpening looks most realistic if highlights are weaker than shade.
+**Sharpen lighten ratio** - Sharpening looks most realistic if highlights are weaker than shade.
 The change in colour is multiplied by this if it's getting brighter.

 Tech details
 ============